Add an AI Chat Widget in 1 Line of JavaScript

 The 30-second version

 In your dashboard, go to Widgets → New Widget.
 Pick which agent it should connect to (the same one that handles your phone calls is fine — that's actually the point).
 Customize the colors and the welcome greeting.
 Save.
+The widgets docs list every embed and styling option.

 You get a snippet that looks like this: